 To get to this reservation, take exit 451 off of I-94 and drive north on ND Hwy 1806.
 The drive is about two hours long, so ensure you have plenty of gas and snacks packed.
 There are a few different tourist attractions on the reservation, so it’s definitely worth visiting if you’re in the area.

 When visiting the Standing Rock Sioux Reservation, there are a few places to stay near the tourist attractions.
-The Prairie Knights Casino and Resort is a great place to stay if you want a casino experience and has over 600 slot machines, table games, and a hotel, spa, and golf course.
+The Prairie Knights Casino and Resort is a great place to stay if you want a casino experience It has over 600 slot machines, table games, and a hotel, spa, and golf course.

 If you’re looking for something more rustic, consider camping at the Standing Rock Sioux Tribe’s Cedar Ridge Campground.
 The campground offers RV hookups and primitive camping and is just minutes from the attractions on the reservation.